Violation of LGtI inequalities in the light of NO$\nu$A and T2K anomaly: Results and Discussion

 In this section, we examine the impact of NSI scenarios involving $\epsilon_{e \mu}$ and $\epsilon_{e \tau}$ on the temporal measurement of quantum correlations within the neutrino system, considering three distinct experimental setups: $\left( 1 \right)$ T2K (E $\approx$ 0 to 6 GeV, L= 295 km), $\left( 2 \right)$ NO$\nu$A (E $\approx$ 1 to 10 GeV, L= 810 km), and $\left( 3 \right)$ DUNE (E $\approx$ 1 to 10 GeV, L= 1300 km).

 These are long baseline accelerator experiments with neutrino energy of the order of GeV and a baseline length of a few hundred kilometers.
 These experiments are sensitive to measure mass hierarchy ($\Delta m^2_{31}$), mixing angle ($\theta_{23}$), and CP phase ($\delta_{CP}$).
-The value of NSI parameters has been extracted from global analysis of the appearance and disappearance channels of combined NO$\nu$A and T2K data as given in Table \ref{del} \cite{Chatterjee:2020kkm}, and the value of standard oscillation parameters given in Table \ref{Inputs} has been taken from ~\cite{Capozzi:2017ipn}.
+The value of standard oscillation parameters given in Table \ref{Inputs} has been taken from ~\cite{Capozzi:2017ipn}.
+The value of NSI parameters has been extracted from global analysis of the appearance and disappearance channels of combined NO$\nu$A and T2K data \cite{Chatterjee:2020kkm}. { The $1\sigma$ range of these parameters are given in Table \ref{del1}.
+Table \ref{NSI} illustrates the energy range in all three accelerator experiments where $K_{3}$ surpasses its classical bound for three flavour neutrino oscillation for SM and NSI scenarios. }

-Table \ref{NSI} illustrates the energy range in all three accelerator experiments where $K_{3}$ surpasses its classical bound for three-flavor neutrino oscillation in both normal and inverted ordering.
-The outcomes for LGtI violation in various accelerator experiments are visualized in Fig. \ref{fig1}, with T2K at the top, NO$\nu$A in the middle, and DUNE at the bottom.
+The outcomes for LGtI violation within the $1\sigma$ range in various accelerator experiments are visualized in Fig. \ref{fig1}, with T2K at the top, NO$\nu$A in the middle, and DUNE at the bottom.

-For the \textbf{T2K} experiment, for the NO, $K_{3}$ is consistently violated for energies above $1.25$ GeV.
-Also, the predictions of this parameter is different for SM as well as the considered NSI scenarios for neutrino energies above 1.5 GeV.
-Therefore, the measurement of $K_{3}$ has the potential to discriminate distinctions among these NSI scenarios.
-For the IO, the violation of $K_{3}$ occurs consistently for energy levels exceeding $1.45$ GeV.
-However, there is no significant distinction between SM and NSI scenarios.
+{ In Fig. \ref{fig1}, for the \textbf{T2K} experiment, for the NO, $K_{3}$ is consistently violated for energies above $1.3$ GeV. $K_{3}$ values corresponding to the SM and NSI scenarios exhibit overlapping regions within the error bar.
+So, the effects are most evident when observing maximum deviations.
+In the presence of $\epsilon_{e\tau}$, the violation of $K_{3}$ increases up to $4\%$ as compared to the SM within the energy range of $1$ GeV to $2$ GeV.
+For the IO, the violation of $K_{3}$ occurs consistently for an energy range exceeding $1.5$ GeV.
+However, there is no significant distinction between SM and NSI scenarios.}